What motivates you?

 Do you think you’re the only one who feels like you?
 Well, get ready to be amazed because we are going to dive deeply into the psychology of motivation to help you Master the Art of Motivation for both yourself and those around you.

-I once heard that motivation was the Most Powerful and Least Expensive cosmetic on the market.
+I once heard that motivation passion, sense of purpose, drive, grit, was the most powerful and least expensive cosmetic on the market.
 It’s your motivation that attracts the people and resources you need to achieve your goal.
 Most people want to be around someone who is up to something, who is excited, who is driven to accomplish something important.

 Sex, love, recognition, power, reward, security, comfort, money, leisure, prestige, time off, expensive toys, nurturing relationships and anything that will keep them in their Comfort Zone.

 Failure, boring and repetitive work, do-overs, embarrassment, mistakes, frustration, setbacks, waiting on others, wasting their time, indecision, bad behavior, conflict, struggle, uncertainty, anything that could cause physical or mental discomfort, embarrassment, fear, loss, or that could take them out of their Comfort Zone.

 Inspiration is the IGNITER and Motivation is the DRIVER!